-Students requiring assistance are encouraged to speak to the instructor during class or their office hours.
+Students requiring assistance are encouraged to speak to the instructor during class or during office hours.
 Should you wish to meet outside of office hours, please telephone or email to make an appointment.
 It is to the student's advantage to keep such appointments.
+All meetings will be held virtually.

 Email is a common form of communication but it is not always the most effective way of answering student questions.
-If you cannot make office hours, please request a one on one meeting outside of these hours.
+If you cannot make office hours, please request a one on one meeting outside of these hours, to be held virtually.